Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 Then push your fresh new site to the GitHub repository you just created.
 And it should trigger a [Netlify build operation][Netlify Build Operation].
 You can now view your website at an URL provided by Netlify (_you can change it though_ :wink:).

 Now each time you write a new article or push some aesthetic changes to your site, Netlify will trigger a build.
-While it works & is fine for most users but there're certain downsides.
+While it works & is fine for most users but there are certain downsides.
 One major disadvantage of using Netlify's platform to build the content, is it's time consuming (_often taking over 2mins to complete the build_).
 Considering Netlify provides only 300 minutes of build per month, it won't be long before you run out of it.
 Besides, you just can't utilize Hugo's full potential there which is why we'll use GitHub Actions.

 With GitHub's wide range of services, we can not only deploy the site but can automate some of the monotonous tasks as well!

-The next sections delves deeper into why & how we can achieve such feat.
+The next section delves deeper into why & how we can achieve such a feat.

 ## Setting Up Automation & a CMS Backend

 Creating & deploying the site was easy & fun but it doesn't last long (_saying from personal experience_).
 More so, when you add the theme as a submodule, you can expect its author to update frequently.
-Fortunate for us, we can use [GitHub's Dependabot][Dependabot] to keep our theme(s) updated.
+Fortunately for us, we can use [GitHub's Dependabot][Dependabot] to keep our theme(s) updated.

 There's also the need for a Content Management System (CMS).
 What good is a _Wordpress Alternative_ without CMS, right?
-And as mentioned in the previous section, delegating the build process to GitHub Actions instead of Netlify's build infrastructure.
+And as mentioned in the previous section, delegating the build process to GitHub Actions instead of Netlify's build infrastructure is the way to go.

 So, let's list out the remaining features we need to work on & start working on them one-by-one.